This easy Christmas Oreo Cookies recipe gives a festive twist to a classic cookie. Try them, and they’ll be a new holiday tradition.

 - 1 teaspoon vanilla extract

-- ½ teaspoon instant coffee dissolved into 1 teaspoon warm water
+- ½ teaspoon instant espresso or coffee dissolved into 1 teaspoon warm water

 - 3 oz green fondant icing